antronic/hareshi-my-list/README.md

 $ npm run build
 ```

-4. You can find the output:
+4. You can use the source code from these:
 - Non-minify: `dist/index.js`
 - Minify: `build/hareshi-my-list.min.js`
 - For TamperMonkey: `build/hareshi-my-list.min.user.js`